Fashion Merchandising

 These findings are then analysed to improve buying decisions with the intent to have a ripple effect on customer conversions going into the following season.

 The most common mistake?
 More is not more.
 Don’t make the assumption you need to always buy more inventory to get better results and grow your business.
-It’s important to understand your business so you can identify the levers to pull to affect change.
+It’s important to understand your business so you can identify the levers to pull to effect change.

 What can you do instead?